 - Have osteoporosis, since you need more magnesium to help protect your bones

-- Have Crohn’s disease or celiac disease, since chronic diarrhea may lower your magnesium levels over time
+- Have Crohn’s disease or celiac disease, since chronic diarrhea may lower your levels of magnesium over time

-- Have uncontrolled type 2 diabetes, since that can make you urinate more, and that can remove magnesium from your body
+- Have uncontrolled type 2 diabetes, since high blood sugar levels can make you urinate more, and that can remove magnesium from your body

 - Are older, since as you age, your gut tends to absorb less magnesium from food, and your kidneys get rid of more magnesium

 Dr. Gerber points out the claims that magnesium can help lower blood pressure are unfounded.
-“The data shows that the effects of magnesium on blood pressure are minimal and insignificant.
+“Studies show that the effects of magnesium on high blood pressure are minimal and insignificant.
 No one should rely on magnesium supplements for lowering blood pressure,” she said.

 Can you get too much magnesium?

 Even if you get slightly more than the recommended amount of magnesium in your diet, it’s usually not a problem—your kidneys will eliminate the excess.
-But taking more than 350 milligrams per day in magnesium supplements can cause diarrhea, nausea and stomach cramps.
+But taking high doses (more than 350 mg per day in magnesium supplements) can cause side effects such as diarrhea, nausea and stomach cramps.

 Here’s how to pick a good magnesium supplement

-If you choose to take a magnesium supplement, pick one that’s been evaluated for quality and safety.
+If you choose to take a dietary supplement, pick one that’s been evaluated for quality and safety.
 Dr. Gerber recommends looking for one of these four certifications:

 And ask your doctor or pharmacist to run a drug interaction check before you start taking a magnesium supplement, since magnesium can interact with diuretics (water pills), bisphosphonates, medications used to treat acid reflux and zinc supplements.
 Magnesium can also make it less likely you absorb antibiotics properly, so the antibiotic could lose its ability to treat your infection.